alexanderkiel/gba-bridgehead-compose/import/IMPORT.md

 If you use pgAdmin, you must first connect to the Postgres server created during the installation: Right click → Create Server.
 In the Connection tab you have to specify:

 * Host Name/address: localhost
-* Port: 5434
+* Port: 5433
-* Username: samplystore
+* Username: samply
-* Password: samplystore
+* Password: samply

 ## Update behavior
 If an entity is already stored in the store and sent again with an XSD, the fields are updated as follows: